imperialcybersoc/reversing-workshops-public/workshop01/workshop01_writeups.md

 ## artefact03

-### What is the bitcoin address being stored in the program?

-Opening this binary in static analysis tools is quite futile - there seems to be a lot more optimization/obfuscation compared to the other challenges.
-Running the binary tells us the `MINER_KEY` is not set, but setting this (presumably an environment variable) doesn't affect the behavior of the program at all.

-Since the program is probably checking environment variables, we can use a program such as `ltrace` to see exactly what environment variables are being gotten.
-By running `ltrace ./artefact03` we can see that the actual environment variable being fetched is `UBX_MINER_KEY`.

-The usage of `ltrace` continues for a bit more, finding the correct file that the program checks for `./config_u8x`, and finding the correct header the program checks for `UMBRIX`.
-Doing all these steps correctly will give the bitcoin wallet address: `493p83kkfjhx0wlh`

-You could also potentially jump to the part of the code which prints the bitcoin wallet address in a program such as gdb.

-## artefact04

-### Can you provide a valid license key for the program?

-Running `strings` on the program, we see that this program mentions using `upx`.
-If we do some digging, we can see that this `upx` is a packer used for executables.
-Notably, we can also see that there is a way to "unpack" it back to less obfuscated code.
-Running `upx -d artefact04` gives us a much less obfuscated binary that we can now reverse with standard techniques.

-## artefact05

 ### What is the decode "relay key" hidden by the program?

 After basic triaging of your choice (e.g. strings, objdump), you should find an alphabet of some kind `Z$M0!Vx-9B@1Xr#o2f4yqL3wNs8K5j7TgQ6h+RcpHEtiCUAdJeFbvGlmnkSPauWYzOD` and various node names (e.g. `node-east.umbryx.corp`).
 These node names are actually red herrings and can be